suddhasish/mlopsaws/infrastructure/DEPLOYMENT_ISSUES_AND_FIXES.md

 ---

-## Expected IAM Policies After Fix
+## Current Status: All IAM Policies Attached ✅

-The role should have 8 managed policies:
+The role **GitHubActions-MLOps-Dev** now has all 8 required managed policies:

 1. ✅ AmazonSageMakerFullAccess
 2. ✅ AmazonS3FullAccess